Sankalpa-01/Backend-Series/Readme.md

 # backend series

-This is the series of whole backend with javascript.
+This is the series of whole backend development with javascript.